-While you are in Kiev, Ukraine, you ought to visit this historic and newly renovated landmark.
+While you are in Kyiv, Ukraine, you ought to visit this historic and newly renovated landmark.
 The extravagant Mariyinsky Palace and its beautiful park are a lovely addition to a weekend excursion.

 Have questions about volunteering with International Language Programs?

 Text a Rep about their experience!

 The recently renovated palace just reopened to visitors in 2020 after 14 years of being closed, so now is your chance to tour this historic icon.
 And the grounds around it, so named the Mariyinsky Park, are an acknowledged masterpiece of landscape art and are one of the oldest and the most beautiful parks of Ukraine.
 So be sure to add it to your Ukrainian itinerary!

 Set on a hill over the Dnieper River, the palace was built in Baroque style the middle of the 18th Century by order of Russian Empress Elisaveta.
 She was fascinated with the city's beauty and ordered to build a special palace for the royal family.
 But Elizabeth died before she could visit the palace completed in 1752, so the first royal figure to live in the palace was Empress Catherine II in 1787.

 The project was designed by the most popular Russian architect of the time, Bartolomeo Rastrelli, who also designed the St. Andrew’s Church in Kyiv, as well as many other noted buildings in Russia.